When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Related Work

 \subsection{Prompt Sensitivity and Model Variation}

-Prompt design and information presentation can substantially alter LLM behavior.
-Chain-of-thought prompting can improve reasoning by eliciting intermediate steps~\cite{wei_2022_chain_of_thought}.
-However, these improvements are often inconsistent and depend on task structure and prompt formulation~\cite{logical-reasoning,math-reasoning}.
+Prompt design and information presentation alter LLM behavior.
+Chain-of-thought prompting improves reasoning through intermediate steps \cite{wei_2022_chain_of_thought}.
+These improvements are inconsistent and depend on task structure and prompt formulation \cite{creswell2022faithful,cobbe2021training}.
 In strategic settings, prompt sensitivity is particularly consequential.
-LLM decisions can depend more on contextual framing than on the underlying game structure~\cite{lore_etal_2024_strategic_behavior_framing}.
-Models exhibit systematic biases in strategic games depending on how information is presented~\cite{herr_2024_strategic_decision_makers_bias}.
-Explicit reasoning scaffolds can improve strategic performance~\cite{duan-etal-2024-reta}, but observed model behavior remains highly sensitive to interface and evaluation conditions, complicating interpretation~\cite{casper_2024_blackbox_audits}.
-More broadly, LLM outputs are strongly shaped by surface form and statistical patterning rather than grounded understanding~\cite{bender_2021_stochastic_parrots}, and these sensitivities pose risks when model behavior is misinterpreted or over-trusted~\cite{weidinger_etal_2022_taxonomy_risks_lms}.
+LLM decisions depend more on contextual framing than on the underlying game structure \cite{lore_etal_2024_strategic_behavior_framing}.
+Models exhibit systematic biases in strategic games based on information presentation \cite{herr_2024_strategic_decision_makers_bias}.
+Explicit reasoning scaffolds improve strategic performance \cite{duan-etal-2024-reta}, though observed model behavior remains sensitive to interface and evaluation conditions \cite{casper_2024_blackbox_audits}.
+LLM outputs reflect surface form and statistical patterning rather than grounded understanding \cite{bender_2021_stochastic_parrots}, and misreading this sensitivity as reliability poses deployment risks \cite{weidinger_etal_2022_taxonomy_risks_lms}.
 These effects are not uniform across models.
-Strategic behavior varies substantially across model families and is not a monotonic function of scale ~\cite{duan_2024_gtbench, huang_2025_llm_gaming_multiagent}.
-Different models adopt different strategies in repeated interactions~\cite{akata_2025_playing_repeated_games} and vary in their susceptibility to framing effects~\cite{herr_2024_strategic_decision_makers_bias}.
-This means that the impact of any representational choice may itself be model-dependent, complicating claims about LLM strategic behavior as a general phenomenon.
+Strategic behavior varies across model families independently of scale \cite{duan_2024_gtbench,huang_2025_llm_gaming_multiagent}.
+Different models adopt different strategies in repeated interactions \cite{akata_2025_playing_repeated_games} and vary in susceptibility to framing effects \cite{herr_2024_strategic_decision_makers_bias}.
+The impact of any representational choice depends on model architecture, which limits claims about LLM strategic behavior as a general phenomenon.

-The preceding sections identify four factors that shape LLM behavior in strategic settings: the multi-agent simulation context, the limits of game-theoretic reasoning, the influence of role-based personas, and the sensitivity to prompt design and model choice.
-Prior work has studied these factors largely in isolation.
-What remains missing is a unified analysis of how they interact in multi-agent strategic systems.
+Prior work studies the multi-agent simulation context, game-theoretic reasoning limits, role-based persona effects, and prompt sensitivity largely in isolation.
+Their interaction in multi-agent strategic systems is untested.